fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Shedim in Judaism

-Shedim (Hebrew: שֵׁדִים; singular: שֵׁד Shed) are spirits or demons in the Tanakh and Jewish tradition.
+Shedim (singular: Shed) are spirits or demons in the Tanakh and Jewish tradition.
 However, they are not necessarily equivalent to the modern connotation of demons as evil entities.

 They appear only twice (always plural) in the Tanakh, at Psalm 106:37 and Deuteronomy 32:17.
 Both times it deals with child or animal sacrifices.
 Although the word is traditionally derived from the root šwd (Hebrew: שוד shûd) that conveys the meaning of "acting with violence" or "laying waste," it was possibly a loan-word from Akkadian in which the word shedu referred to a spirit which could be either protective or malevolent.
 With the translation of Hebrew texts into Greek, under influence of Zoroastrian dualism, shedim were translated into daimonia with implicit negativity.
 Otherwise, later in Judeo-Islamic culture, shedim became the Hebrew word for Jinn with a morally ambivalent attitude.